yyzpiero/EVO-PopulationBasedTraining/README.md

 ## MPI (Message Passing Interface) and mpi4py

 [Message passing interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) provides a powerful, efficient, and portable way to express parallel programs.
 It is the dominant model used in [high-performance computing](https://en.wikipedia.org/wiki/High-performance_computing).
+MPI is a programmable communication protocol on parallel computing nodes, which supports point-to-point communication and collective communication.
+Socket and TCP protocol communication are used in the transport layer.
+It is the main communication method on distributed memory supercomputers, and it can also run on shared computers.

 [mpi4py](https://mpi4py.readthedocs.io/en/stable/) provides a Python interface that resembles the [message passing interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface), and hence allows Python programs to exploit multiple processors on multiple compute nodes.